 How does she do it?

-Now I'm telling you, did you hear what Fast Eddie Rendell, a governor of Pennsylvania said?
+Now, I'm telling you, did you hear what Fast Eddie Rendell, a governor of Pennsylvania, said?

-Fast Eddie Rendell, a governor of Pennsylvania.
+Fast Eddie Rindell, a governor of Pennsylvania.

-Where is the Democrat convention?
+Where is the Democrat Convention?

 Is it in Denver?

-They're going to cause a riot if they have to, in order to win this nomination.
+They're going to cause a riot if they have to in order to win this nomination.

-They're not going to let this thing slip away, so you cannot say this is over for a long, long time.
+So you cannot say this is over for a long, long time.

 But now that Obama has a 100-delegate lead, 102, I think, according to CBS, he's a player.